*** 20th Anniversary: 2003 to 2023 ***

 Check out what Calvin Consulting Group Ltd. (Calgary, Alberta) can do if you need air dispersion modeling consultants for your industrial site.

 For more info, contact Calvin Consulting's air pollution and regulatory compliance experts.
-Call 403-547-7557 and ask for Barry.
+Send Barry an email by using this:

 You like this Idea?
 It works for its intended purpose, but probably is not perfect.
 Why not?